5 Tips To Avoid Being Labelled A Bonus AbuserJune 4th, 2020

 While computer programming can prevent online players from breaking the rules, there are ways to do so, for example, by going beyond bet limits or colluding with other online players to increase progressive jackpots.

 When opening your online gaming account, do not lie about who you are.
 Not only could this potentially constitute fraud, but it could also impact the marketing of the bonuses to you.

-For example, they may give you bingo offers if you sign up as a woman, conversely, sports offers may be more popular with male bettors at this particular site.
-It’s a cliche, but there’s cliche’s there for a reason.
+For example, they may give you bingo offers if you sign up as a woman; conversely, sports offers may be more popular with male bettors at this particular site.
+It’s a cliche, but there are cliche’s there for a reason.

 If you sign up with a fake account, you’ll broaden your access to these offers, which is most effective when setting up multiple accounts – also against the rules.